-• Introductory: General Psychology (Psychology 101) • Research: Research Methods & Statistics I and II (Psychology 201 and 202).
-Students are encouraged to begin this sequence in their sophomore year, especially if they are interested in graduate school or wish to study off-campus. • Intermediate-Advanced Course Sequences: Any two of the following five 2-course sequences: 1.
-Psychology 220 or 221: Child or Adult Development-Psychology 320: Advanced Development 2.
-Psychology 222: Social Psychology-Psychology 322: Advanced Social Psychology 3.
-Psychology 223: Abnormal Psychology-Psychology 323: Advanced Abnormal Psychology 4.
-Psychology 231: Learning and Cognition-Psychology 331: Advanced Cognitive Psychology 5.
-Psychology 233: Physiological Psychology-Psychology 333: Advanced Physiological Psychology • Experimental-Physiological: At least one of the following four intermediate courses: 1.
-Psychology 231: Learning and Cognition 2.
-Psychology 232: Sensation and Perception 3.
-Psychology 233: Physiological Psychology 4.
-Psychology 235: Cognitive Neuropsychology Note: If either the Psychology 231-Psychology 331 or the Psychology 233- Psychology 333 intermediate-advanced course sequence is taken (see above), the Experimental-Physiological requirement is met. • Senior Seminar : Psychology 497 • Additional courses to bring total Psychology course-credits to a minimum of 9.
-Note: Students planning to apply to graduate school are strongly urged to take the maximum of 11 courses including a full credit of Independent Study (Psychology 387, 388). • Biology Course: Psychology majors are required to take either Biology 111 or 101, preferably by the end of the sophomore year. • Written Senior Comprehensive Examinations in Psychology require majors to (1) organize and synthesize information to support their thoughts on questions of broad interest to psychologists, (2) to demonstrate knowledge across major content areas of Psychology, and (3) to demonstrate competence with the scientific method and statistics. • Faculty Advisors: Majors are strongly urged to select an advisor from the Psychology Department when they declare their major.
+- Introductory: Introduction to Psychology (Psychology 101) - Research: Research Methods & Statistics I and II (Psychology 201 and 202).
+Students are encouraged to begin this sequence in their sophomore year, especially if they are interested in graduate school or wish to study off-campus. - Writing: Literature Review (Psychology 301; required starting with the class of 2011) - Intermediate-Advanced Course Sequences: Any two of the following five 2-course sequences: - 1.
+Psychology 220 or 221: Child or Adult Development-Psychology 320: Advanced Development - 2.
+Psychology 222: Social Psychology-Psychology 322: Advanced Social Psychology - 3.
+Psychology 223: Abnormal Psychology-Psychology 323: Advanced Abnormal Psychology (Not Offered 2008-2009) - 4.
+Psychology 231: Learning and Cognition-Psychology 331: Advanced Cognitive Psychology - 5.
+Psychology 232 or 233: Sensation & Perception or Behavioral Neuroscience Psychology 333: Advanced Physiological Psychology - Experimental-Physiological: At least one of the following four intermediate courses: - 1.
+Psychology 231: Learning and Cognition - 2.
+Psychology 232: Sensation and Perception - 3.
+Psychology 233: Physiological Psychology - 4.
+Psychology 235: Cognitive Neuropsychology Note: If either the Psychology 231-Psychology 331 or the Psychology 232/233-Psychology 333 intermediate-advanced course sequence is taken (see above), the Experimental-Physiological requirement is met. - Senior Capstone: Psychology 495/496 - Additional courses to bring total Psychology course-credits to a minimum of 9.
+Note: Students planning to apply to graduate school are strongly urged to take the maximum of 11 courses including a full credit of Independent Study (Psychology 387, 388). - Biology Course: Psychology majors are required to take either Biology 111 or 101, preferably by the end of the sophomore year. - Written Senior Comprehensive Examinations in Psychology require majors to (1) organize and synthesize information to support their thoughts on questions of broad interest to psychologists, (2) to demonstrate knowledge across major content areas of Psychology, and (3) to demonstrate competence with the scientific method and statistics. - Faculty Advisors: Majors are strongly urged to select an advisor from the Psychology Department when they declare their major.
 Requirements for the Minor: